Key Takeaways

 Why Modernization Programmes Fail

-McKinsey research found that 70% of transformation programmes fail to meet their objectives, and 17% of large IT projects go so badly they threaten the existence of the company.
-Separately, Gartner estimates that 80% of organisations seeking to scale digital business will fail due to inadequate data governance and infrastructure.
-These aren't technology failures.
-They cluster around the same programme design mistakes, reliably, across industries and organisation sizes.
+McKinsey research found that 70% of transformation programmes fail to meet their objectives.
+The application modernization challenges that drive most of these failures cluster around the same programme design mistakes, reliably, across industries and organisation sizes.

 Legacy systems are almost always more complex than they appear from the outside.
 Hidden dependencies.
 Undocumented integrations.
 Business logic buried in code written by people who left the company a decade ago.
 These get consistently underestimated in planning, not from dishonesty, but because you genuinely can't know what's in a system until you're deep inside it.